-4. Climate services are now being implemented nationally, regionally (e.g. Copernicus) and globally (under the WMO's Global Framework for Climate Services, GFCS).
-The interface of the CCI satellite datasets to these global and regional climate services will be defined as these services are now being operationally implemented.
-The CMUG activity for understanding user requirements will be driven in part by the needs of Copernicus Climate Change Service (C3S) users, who are a diverse group but with clear requirements for climate data and information.

-5. To document how the uncertainties provided with the ECV datasets are used in the various applications demonstrated by CMUG and to assess if they are useful for climate modelling purposes.
+- 4. Climate services are now being implemented nationally, regionally (e.g. Copernicus) and globally (under the WMO's Global Framework for Climate Services, GFCS).
+The interface of the CCI satellite datasets to these global and regional climate services is being defined as these services are now being operationally implemented.
+The CMUG activity for understanding user requirements (WP1) will include canvassing the needs of climate service users (e.g. users of the Copernicus Climate Change Service) who are a diverse group but with clear requirements for climate data and information, and also from within consortium members of CMUG who have links to the initiatives that are defining C3S (CRECP, EUPHEME).
+CMUG holds an important position in relation to the European C3S between the data in how it can inform the shaping of C3S in its early (currently operational) state, as it is itself a climate data user whose modelling outputs are used by C3S. - 5.
+To document how the uncertainties provided with the ECV datasets are used in the various applications demonstrated by CMUG and to assess if they are useful for climate modelling purposes.
 Recommendations on the use of the uncertainty information provided within the CCI datasets will be provided to the modelling community.
-The uncertainty information provided in the data can be used in a number of different ways:

-- Provide values to use in data assimilation applications both for reanalyses and earth system models - Provide bounds to compare with model simulations to determine if differences are significant.
-Metrics developed within ESMVal will make use of the uncertainties - To provide an ensemble of realistic values for input to an ensemble of climate model simulations - To assess if any long term trends seen in datasets are genuine

-6. Outreach and coordination is an important element of the CMUG work once the CCI datasets become available.
+The uncertainty information provided in the data can be used in a number of different ways: - Provide values to use in data assimilation applications both for reanalyses and earth system models - Provide bounds to compare with model simulations to determine if differences are significant. - To provide an ensemble of realistic values for input to an ensemble of climate model simulations - To assess if any long term trends seen in datasets are genuine - Within the ESMValTool, where metrics developed within the tool will make use of the uncertainties - 6.
+Outreach and coordination is an important element of the CMUG work once the CCI datasets become available.
 Links to coordinate/collaborate with other programmes/organisations (e.g. C3S, ERA5, CRESCENDO, EUSTACE, FIDUCEO, EUMETSAT and CMSAF) and promoting the work to other bodies (CEOS Climate WG, WCRP-DAC (WDAC), CMIP6, IPCC, GCOS, WCRP, GEWEX, NOAA, NASA, etc.) and to the Climate Modelling Communities will be maintained.
 One element will be to contribute to the ESA CCI web portal by providing the climate modelling perspective and advice on its development.
 (See section 3.6).
 Another element will be to act as a coordinating facilitator for the Climate Science Working Group of CCI+ including organising workshops for the CCI CRG (Climate Research Group) teams and small focused workshops for climate modellers outside the CCI along specific themes, especially if aligned to a larger scientific goal or research theme.
 Coordination with other CCI teams will be met by CMUG including the Data Portal, and Data Toolbox projects as well as other CCI working groups such as the SEWG and DSWG.